-This way you can view the status of a Litecoin transaction on the blockchain, before and after confirmation.
-Remember, you can only view a wallet address on the Litecoin blockchain, and not the identity of transacting parties.
+This way users can view the status of a Litecoin transaction on the blockchain, before and after confirmation.
+Remember, only view a wallet address on the Litecoin blockchain, and not the identity of transacting parties.

-In this guide, let’s examine how you can trade, buy and invest in LTC.
+In this guide, let’s examine how to trade, buy and invest in LTC.

 Litecoin is one of the more popular cryptocurrencies among crypto traders.
 The digital currency has plenty of volatility and enough liquidity to trade in and out in size.

-You can buy and sell Litecoin on a dedicated crypto exchange or using cryptocurrency CFDs on an online brokerage platform like Axi.
-A crypto CFD allows you to speculate on the price of a cryptocurrency going up or down while using leverage to boost the size of your position.
+Buy and sell Litecoin on a dedicated crypto exchange or use cryptocurrency CFDs on an online brokerage platform like Axi.
+A crypto CFD allows traders to speculate on the price of a cryptocurrency going up or down while using leverage to boost the size of the position.
 In other words, a trader doesn’t own the underlying cryptocurrency but instead owns a contract for difference (CFD) that tracks the volatility of the digital asset.

 You can start trading Litecoin CFDs on Axi by following these steps:

-You can purchase Litecoin on a cryptocurrency exchange.
+Purchase litecoin on a cryptocurrency exchange.
 However, to purchase LTC on an exchange, you will also need a Litecoin wallet.
-To purchase Litecoin on a crypto exchange you must:
+To purchase litecoin on a crypto exchange:

 Litecoin is viewed as an established alternative to Bitcoin.
 Investing in Litecoin can be a way to diversify your portfolio by owning a digital asset that shares some of Bitcoin’s basic properties, and a few superior features to make it a ‘lighter’ digital currency.

-To invest in LTC, you have to purchase coins on a crypto exchange and then transfer them to a secure wallet that you have the private keys to.
+To invest in LTC, users have to purchase coins on a crypto exchange and then transfer them to a secure wallet that they have the private keys to.

-You can store litecoin using a crypto wallet that is compatible with LTC.
-You can choose to store your LTC in a hot or cold wallet.
-The former are online wallets, while the latter is a physical device that allows you to store your coins offline.
+Store the litecoin with a crypto wallet that is compatible with LTC.
+Choosing to store the LTC in a hot or cold wallet.
+The former are online wallets, while the latter is a physical device that allows users to store coins offline.

-For a hot wallet, you can use Trust Wallet or Edge Wallet to store your Litecoin.
-You can access the wallets by downloading them on your Android or iOS device.
-Conversely, you could buy a physical hardware wallet, like Trezor and Ledger, and store your coins therein.
+For a hot wallet, use Trust Wallet or Edge Wallet to store Litecoin are good options.
+Users can access the wallets by downloading Apps to the mobile devices.
+Conversely, purchase a physical hardware wallet, like Trezor and Ledger, and store coins therein.

-Remember to back up your wallet accordingly before you transfer your coins to the wallet.
+Remember to back up the wallet accordingly before transferring coins to the wallet.

 Related article: Trading cryptocurrency vs crypto CFDs